-Implementation Strategy 2.1b: Partner with the Jackson County Housing Authority and other social service organizations to expedite new housing projects when their programs have funds committed to such projects.
+Implementation Strategy 2.1b: Partner with the local non-profit housing developers and other social service organizations to expedite new housing projects when their programs have funds committed to such projects.

-Implementation Steps: Actively engage in discussions with Jackson County Housing Authority about supporting development of affordable housing projects in Talent and how the City can support these developments.
+Implementation Steps: Actively engage in discussions with local non-profit housing developers about supporting development of affordable housing projects in Talent and how the City can support these developments.